dward2/BME547/Lectures/apis_webservices_requests.md

 and cloud computing.

 ## RESTful APIs:  Making requests on the web
-RESTful APIs are APIs in the cloud and are how we interact with webservers.
+RESTful APIs are APIs in the cloud and are how we interact with web servers.

 REST stands for **RE**presentational **S**tate **T**ransfer.